Payments Management

 Deleting a Payment

-A Payment can be deleted simply only if it has not been deposited.
+A Payment can be deleted easily if it has not been deposited.
 If you are trying to remove a payment which has been deposited refer to Reversing a Payment.

 1. Open the Payment tab from the Patron Window.